 India is the third region after US and Western Europe to get Instant Articles and the first where Android users will be able to access this content.
 So far Instant Articles was limited to iOS users.
 Facebook executives said this showed their commitment to the region and given the inconsistent internet infrastructure and connectivity issues in India, Instant Articles is a natural fit here.
 While Instant Articles is initially available to about five per cent of Android users, a full rollout is expected by end of the year.

-- Facebook Messenger will now support Instant Articles
+- Facebook removes Instant Articles from Messenger app

 - PM Modi's personal website now live on Facebook Instant Articles